 In JasperReports Server, a setting that determines how the server processes and caches data used by Ad Hoc reports.
-Select your data policies by clicking Manage > Ad Hoc Settings.
+Select your data policies by clicking Manage > Server > Settings Ad Hoc Settings.
+By default, this setting is only available to the superuser account.